AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 * Using REST POST - this option receives data from Edgex and stores the data in AnyLog with data transformation.
 * Treating AnyLog as a Message Broker - data transformation is supported.

-Note that users can configure an AnyLog node to receive data from a third-party brokers such as CloudMQTT and Eclipse Mosquitto.
+Note that users can configure an AnyLog node to receive data from third-party brokers such as CloudMQTT and Eclipse Mosquitto.
 This option is detailed [here](../../message%20broker.md#subscribing-to-a-third-party-broker).

 ### Transferring data into AnyLog via PUT

 Using PUT, configuration is done only on the EdgeXpert platform:
-* the user determines the data transferred to AnyLog on the Edgex platform.
+* The user determines the data transferred to AnyLog on the Edgex platform.
 * The database and table assigned to the data are specified in the REST message header.

 #### The following step is done locally, on your machine

 Create a JavaScript script that selects the data generated in EdgeXpert to be sent into AnyLog.
-The provided [sample script](https://raw.githubusercontent.com/AnyLog-co/documentation/master/deployments/Support/edgex_transformation.js) extracts reading values from EdgeXpert, and them sent into AnyLog.
+The provided [sample script](https://raw.githubusercontent.com/AnyLog-co/documentation/master/deployments/Support/edgex_transformation.js) extracts reading values from EdgeXpert and transfers the readings to an AnyLog node.
 ```javascript
 // file name: edgex_transformation.js
 var outputObject = { value: inputObject.readings[0] };